1948–49 FA Cup: Second round proper

 The matches were played on Saturday, 11 December 1948.
 Four matches were drawn, with replays taking place the following Saturday.

 Third round proper

-The 44 First and Second Division clubs entered the competition at this stage, along with Rotherham United, Swindon Town and Bournemouth & Boscombe Athletic.
+The 44 First and Second Division clubs entered the competition at this stage along with Bournemouth & Boscombe Athletic, Rotherham United and Swindon Town.

 The matches were scheduled for Saturday, 8 January 1949.
 Four matches were drawn and went to replays on the following Saturday, with two of these going to a second replay.

 Fourth round proper

 The matches were scheduled for Saturday, 29 January 1949.
 Three games were drawn and went to replays, which were all played on the following Saturday.
 Manchester United and Bradford Park Avenue went to a second replay on the following Monday, with Manchester United easily winning the tie to go through.

 Fifth round proper

 The matches were scheduled for Saturday, 12 February 1949.
 There was one replay, taking place the following Saturday.
+Yeovil Town was the last non-league club left in the competition, emulating the achievement of Colchester United from the previous season in reaching this stage.